Punchyou/flavors_of_physics_Ds_decay/project_report.md

     });
 </script>

-# Project Proposal: Flavors of Physics, The Strange D Meson Decay
+# Project Report: Flavors of Physics, The Strange D Meson Decay
+## Problem Definition

-## Domain Background
+### Domain Background

 This project is a particle physics problem.
 Its name is inspired by what physicists call "[flavor](https://en.wikipedia.org/wiki/Flavour_(particle_physics))", the species of an elementary particle.
 The  [Standard Model](https://en.wikipedia.org/wiki/Standard_Model) of particle physics is a well-established theory that explains the properties of fundamental particles and their interactions, describing the "flavor" of each particle.
 As mentioned in Charlotte Louise Mary Wallace CERN [Thesis](https://cds.cern.ch/record/2196092/files/CERN-THESIS-2016-064.pdf), the Standard Model theory has been tested by multiple experiments, but despite its successes, it is still incomplete, and further research is needed.